openebs-archive/upgrade/docs/migration.md

 ## SPC pools to CSPC pools

-These instructions will guide you through the process of migrating cstor pools from the old v1apha1 SPC spec to v1 CSPC spec.
+These instructions will guide you through the process of migrating cStor pools from the old v1apha1 SPC spec to v1 CSPC spec.

 ### Prerequisites